Mosie0/mosbot/README.md

     - [x] Make permissions alittle more advanced.
 - [ ] Add economy section to database and make commands.
 - [ ] Create a command to create temporary voice channels?
+- [ ] Create a command that can delete channels *using ids and names*